New York Employer Tax Information

 Add Your New York UI Tax Rate to Square Payroll

 You must provide your UI Tax Rate when signing up for Square Payroll so we can accurately withhold this tax.
 This is the total of your normal and subsidiary tax rates.
-The Re-employment Service Fund Rate is a fixed 0.075% for all employers and is not included in the UI Tax Rate.
+Square Payroll will automatically apply the Re-Employment Service Fund based on the rate assigned by the New York Department of Labor for all employers.
 To locate your UI Tax Rate:

 If you are a new employer, you will receive your UI Tax Rate after you complete the online registration with the Department of Labor and the Department of Taxation and Finance.